South Carolina Department of Mental Health

 Children and Families: SMHS provides an opportunity for the early identification of children with behavioral and emotional health needs.
 MHP’s provide family-friendly services in the school setting during and after school hours for family convenience.
 Crisis response and classroom supports allow MHP’s to intervene in ways that support the student in the school setting and reduce rates of discipline referrals that often lead to reduced class time for students and demands on caregivers that impact their time at work.
 SMHS are sensitive to student and family culture.
 SMHS effectively address barriers and stigma that negatively impact care and are a consistent and accessible way for student and families to access mental health services in their communities.
 Having programs on-site improves school climate by reducing discipline problems, which allows teachers to spend more time teaching.

-Schools and Communities: SMHS are implemented statewide through each of the 17 CMHC’s.
+Schools and Communities: SMHS are implemented statewide through each of the 16 Community Mental Health Centers.
 MHP’s are employed by DMH and supervised by the CMHC but integrate into a school community alongside the school’s staff.
 SMHS support, develop and strengthen a school’s referral network and relationships with qualified local providers.
 SMHS facilitate a streamlining of referral criteria and establish protocols and referral network/linkages with outside agencies that assure appropriate and timely interventions for students.
 SMHS provide comprehensive access to care by directly linking students to medically necessary psychiatric treatment and evaluation.

 History of DMH School Mental Health Services and Programs

 DMH has been a leader in providing SMHS since 1993, when its first full-time SMHS program was implemented in Simpsonville, SC.
 As of September 2019, DMH provides SMHS in over 750 schools.